KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Constraints on the IA of the source sample

 To measure the IA with the split in colour, we subtracted the same lensing signal as for the full sample.
 This is motivated by the fact that lensing does not depend on the source galaxy colour.
-We tested, however, that the residual IA that might contaminate the signal did not affect the results by measuring the lensing signal only for the red source galaxies and measured the IA by subtracting this `red lensing' ESD from $\esd_{\Delta z}^{\rm (red)}$.
+However, we tested to see whether the residual IA that could be contaminating the signal would affect the results by measuring the lensing signal only for the red source galaxies; we then measured the IA by subtracting this `red lensing' ESD from $\esd_{\Delta z}^{\rm (red)}$.
 We found the results to be compatible within the statistical uncertainty with our fiducial setup.